mrsasy89/MHFZ-Launcher/README.md

 A: No. Official servers were shut down in 2019.
 This launcher works with private servers only.

 **Q: Do I need a Windows PC to play on Linux?**
 A: No!
 Wine runs the game natively on Linux.
-Performance is excellent (tested working).
+Performance is excellent.

+**Q: Do I need to manually setup Wine?**
+A: **Not anymore!** The AppImage auto-creates the Wine prefix on first launch.
+Just double-click and play.

+**Q: What about Japanese fonts?**
+A: **Auto-installed!** Just place fonts in a `fonts/` folder next to the launcher.
+They're installed automatically on first launch.

 **Q: Where do I get the game files?**
 A: You need a copy of Monster Hunter Frontier Z (Japanese version).
-Check community resources or archived game files.
+Check community resources.

 **Q: Is this launcher safe?**
 A: Yes.
 Open source (GPL v3), no telemetry, no ads.
-You can review the code yourself.
+Review the code yourself.

 **Q: Can I use this on Steam Deck?**
-A: Not yet tested, but it should work with the included Wine setup.
+A: Not yet tested, but AppImage should work.
 Testing welcome!

 **Q: Why Wine and not Proton?**
-A: Wine is lighter, works standalone without Steam, and MHFZ (DirectX 9) doesn't need Proton's extra features.
-Wine 10.20 tested working perfectly.
+A: Wine is lighter, standalone, and MHFZ (DirectX 9) runs perfectly.
+Wine 10.20 tested working.

 **Q: Does it work with other Erupe servers?**
 A: Yes!
-You can configure custom servers in the settings.
+Configure custom servers in Settings.
 Avalanche is just the default.

-**Q: Do I need mhf.exe?**
-A: No! mhf-iel bypasses the CAPCOM launcher entirely.
-You only need `mhf-iel-cli.exe` and the game DLL (`mhfo-hd.dll`).
+**Q: Where does the game folder need to be?**
+A: By default, just create a `game/` subfolder next to the launcher.
+Or configure a custom path in Settings → Advanced.

 ---